 The acquisition method of accounting is used to account for De-SPAC transaction by the Company.
-The consideration transferred is measured at the fair values of the assets transferred, and identifiable assets acquired, and liabilities and contingent liabilities assumed in a De-SPAC transaction are measured initially at their fair values at the acquisition date.
-The Company recognizes any non-controlling interest in the acquired entity on an acquisition-by-acquisition basis either at fair value or at the non-controlling interest's proportionate share of the acquired entity's net identifiable assets.
-All other non-controlling interests are measured at fair values, unless otherwise required by other standards.
+The consideration transferred is measured at the fair values of the assets transferred, and identifiable assets acquired, and liabilities and contingent liabilities assumed in a De-SPAC transaction are measured initially at their fair measured at fair values, unless otherwise required by other standards.
 Acquisition-related costs are expensed as incurred.